davidcroll/nextclade/docs/Nextclade_FAQ.md

 ### Is there a global quality indicator?

+Yes, there is a global quality indicator.
+Hover over any of the four quality benchmark symbols (N, M, P or C)

 Add global quality control indicator good first issue help wanted t:feat
 #61 opened on Jul 1, 2020 by ivan-aksamentov

 ### Are the mutations linked to nextstrain.org?

 Link mutations to nextstrain.org good first issue help wanted t:feat
 #86 opened on Jul 3, 2020 by ivan-aksamentov